AppImage/docs.appimage.org/source/reference/appdir.rst

    ``icons``
       Directory containing so-called `icon themes`_.
 Contains at least one, but often a set of icons for the main application.
 The icons are referred to by the root desktop file, which means the :ref:`same constraints <root-icon>` apply.
       Example path: ``<root>/usr/share/icons/<theme>/<resolution>/apps/myapp.<ext>``, e.g., ``<root>/usr/share/icons/hicolor/256x256/apps/myapp.png``
-      Icon themes placed in this directory are copied to the system during so-called :ref:`desktop integration <desktop-integration>`.
+      Icon themes placed in this directory are copied to the system during so-called :ref:`desktop integration <ref-desktop-integration>`.

 .. _icon themes: https://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html